Cardiovascular Technician

 Accreditation Information:

-The Cardiovascular Technician course is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org).
-The Cardiovascular Technician course complies with requirements and recommendations of the Commission on Accreditation of Allied Health Education Programs: Joint Review Committee on Education in Cardiovascular Technology (CAAHEP: JRC-CVT) (www.jrccvt.org).
+The Cardiovascular Technician course is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Joint Review Committee on Education in Cardiovascular Technology. (www.jrccvt.org).

 Commission on Accreditation of Allied Health Education Programs